0xshreyash/PeachyStrawberry/README.md

 <!-- ===============================  section six ====================================== -->
 # Future features
-This section describes our stretch goals.
+This section briefly describes our stretch goals.

 #### Account Creation

-#### Disappear from map
-TODO: Disappearing from map (new feature to prevent stalkers)
+Allows users to create an account with **Peachy Strawberry**.

 #### Username Login
-TODO: Describe what this means
+Going along with Account Creation, this allows users to login to their **Peachy Strawberry** account instead of their Facebook account.

+#### Reset password
+Going along with Account creation, this allows users to reset their password.

 #### Connecting account to Facebook
-TODO: Describe what this means
+Going along with Account Creation, it is also possible for users to link their Facebook account with their **Peachy Strawberry** account.

+#### Disappear from map
+Prevents unwanted stalkers(friends) from seeing user's location.

 #### Adding Friends via username
-TODO: Describe what this means
+Instead of automatically porting all Facebook friends, this option let users choose their friends in the app.
+That way, users have more privacy.

 #### Group Chat
-TODO: Describe what this means
+Ability to create a channel with more than 2 users in a chat room.

 #### Machine Learning - Automated meet-up location
-TODO: Describe what this means
+Suggests a location to a ground channel.
+This uses public user information from Facebook and learning user behaviour by remembering their past locations.
+Then, with appropriate machine learning techniques, the application can suggest places that the group would most likely/conveniently meet.

 #### Avatar Selection
-TODO: Describe what this means

-#### Reset password
-TODO: Describe what this means
+Instead of displaying user profile pictures from Facebook, this allows users to upload their own profile picture.

 ### Appendix